psychogun/psychogun.github.io/docs/pfsense/Suricata-installation-and-configuration.md

 * elastic stack 5.6.8

 ## Configuration
-Navigate to Suricata by clicking Services > Suricata.
+Navigate to Suricata by clicking <kbd>Services</kbd>, <kbd>Suricata</kbd>.

 ### Global Settings
 #### Please Choose The Type Of Rules You Wish To Download
-Install ETOpen Emerging Threats rules: [v] ETOpen is a free open source set of Suricata rules whose coverage is more limited than ETPro.
+Install ETOpen Emerging Threats rules:
+- [x] ETOpen is a free open source set of Suricata rules whose coverage is more limited than ETPro.

-Install Snort rules: [v] Snort free Registered User or paid Subscriber rules Snort Rules Filename: snortrules-snapshot-29151.tar.gz Snort Oinkmaster Code: d3fb58191766f206a2a444buid8fc289sd89uz6c
+Install Snort rules:
+- [x] Snort free Registered User or paid Subscriber rules

+Snort Rules Filename: snortrules-snapshot-29151.tar.gz Snort Oinkmaster Code: d3fb58191766f206a2a444buid8fc289sd89uz6c

-Install Snort GPLv2 Community rules: [v] The Snort Community Ruleset is a GPLv2 Talos-certified ruleset that is distributed free of charge without any Snort Subscriber License restrictions.
+Install Snort GPLv2 Community rules:
+- [x] The Snort Community Ruleset is a GPLv2 Talos-certified ruleset that is distributed free of charge without any Snort Subscriber License restrictions.
-Hide Deprecated Rules Categories: [v] Hide deprecated rules categories in the GUI and remove them from the configuration.
+Hide Deprecated Rules Categories:
+- [x] Hide deprecated rules categories in the GUI and remove them from the configuration.
 Default is Not Checked.

 #### Rules Update Settings
 Update Interval: 12 HOURS